bluewave-labs/checkmate-documentation/users-guide/server-monitoring-agent.md

 Capture is available for **Linux, Windows, Mac, Raspberry PI or any device that can run Go**.

+## Features

+- CPU Monitoring
+  - CPU Temperature
+  - CPU Load
+  - CPU Frequency
+  - CPU Usage
+- Memory Monitoring
+- Disk Monitoring
+  - Usage
+  - Inode Usage
+  - Read/Write Bytes
+- S.M.A.R.T.
+(System Monitoring and Reporting Tool) monitoring
+- Network Monitoring
+- Docker Container Monitoring

+> **Warning:** S.M.A.R.T. monitoring is only available when using binary installation (not Docker).
+It also requires the `smartmontools` package to be installed on your system, as Capture relies on the `smartctl` utility for collecting S.M.A.R.T. data.
+Install `smartmontools` using your system's package manager (e.g., `apt install smartmontools` for Debian/Ubuntu, `yum install smartmontools` for CentOS/RHEL).
+> Note: S.M.A.R.T. monitoring is not supported in Docker installations.

 ## Docker Installation

 Docker installation is **recommended** for running the Capture.
 Please see the [Docker run flags](server-monitoring-agent.md#docker-run-flags) section for more information.